 A further half mile through fields brings the train to Birkhill Station where much excavation was necessary to provide space to build a new platform.
 The station building was moved from Monifieth (near Dundee) and may be recognised by visitors to the 1988 Glasgow Garden Festival where it formed Central Regional Council's 'Heart of Scotland' exhibit.
 Birkhill station opened in 1989.

 The remainder of the line to Manuel opened for passenger services in 2010.
 The line south from Birkhill is in a wooded cutting, and after passing under Todd's Mill bridge crosses the impressive viaduct over the wooded Avon Gorge.
 To the left, Linlithgow can be seen in the distance.
 The route continues on an embankment then passes under the M9 motorway and the A803.
 The approach to Manuel is through open countryside.
 The line curves to the right before the site of Manuel Lower station.
 Straight ahead the former line to Slammanan and Airdrie continued through a bridge under the main line.
-A new station is under construction at Manuel and should be open in summer 2013.
-The loco runs-round the train to return to Birkhill and Bo'ness.
-A link line from the run-round loop at Manuel connects the Bo'ness & Kinneil Railway to the Edinburgh-Glasgow main line at Bo'ness Junction.
+The new station platform at Manuel provides the opportunity to watch the locomotive running-round the train while other trains pass on the adjacent main-line.
+The train then returns to Birkhill and Bo'ness.
+A link line from the Manuel station connects the Bo'ness & Kinneil Railway to the Edinburgh-Glasgow main line at Bo'ness Junction.

 |For further information phone :